Table of contents

 Add printers in Ongoing

-Computers can be selected when a user logs in to Ongoing.
+Workstations can be selected when a user logs in to Ongoing.
 To activate this function, contact your contact person at Ongoing.
-Add the computers that should be available to select at log in under “Computers”.
-Once you have added computers you can use this as a parameter when setting up the printer settings.
-Computers do not have to be set up to match a specific physical device, you can also use them as a group.
-You can e.g. set up a computer called Computer Group A and all users in zone A should log in as Computer Group A. You can then have a setting to set all devise logging in as Computer Group A to print at printer A.
+Add the workstations that should be available to select at log in under “Workstations”.
+Once you have added workstations you can use this as a parameter when setting up the printer settings.
+Workstations do not have to be set up to match a specific physical device, you can also use them as a group.
+You can e.g. set up a workstation called Workstation Group A and all users in zone A should log in as Workstation Group A. You can then set all devices logging in as Workstation Group A to print at printer A.

 Create a setting